Want to switch off your Ring camera for a couple of hours or even a few days to get some much-needed privacy?

 1. Customizing modes

-Ring app > ≡ (Menu) > Settings > Enable Modes
+On your Ring app, go to ≡ (Menu) > Settings > Enable Modes

-If you’re without a subscription, and on the free plan, don’t worry!
-You can still modify your Ring camera to suit your preferences (although there are some restrictions).
-Keep on scrolling for more details.
+If you’re without a subscription, and on the free version, you can still adjust your Ring camera settings to fit your preferences, although you’ll have a few limitations.
+Scroll on down for more details.

 2. Turn off motion detection